-The vision of Offender Success is that every inmate released from prison will have the tools to succeed in the community.
-With encouragement and support from professionals and volunteers in our communities, successful Offender Success participants transform their lives by contributing to the lives of others.
+The vision of the Michigan Offender Success Model is that every offender released from prison will have the tools needed to succeed in the community and the opportunity to utilize those tools to be productive, self-sufficient citizens.